 Built over a period of nearly 400 years, a visit to the Palace is a must if you want to dig deeper into the rich history of Mewar kingdom and all of its rulers.
 You can enter the complex through Badi Pol, or the Sheetla Mata Gate.
 The palace towers on the banks of Lake Pichola and thus gives a beautiful view of the lake and the surrounding city.
 A light and sound show is organized at Manek Chowk from 7 pm to 8 pm.

-Timings: Museum at city palace opens at 9 am and closes at 5:30 pm.
+Timings: Museum at the city palace opens at 9 am and closes at 5:30 pm.

 Entry fees: There are many combinations in which one can buy tickets.
+For just entrance to the City Palace premises one has to pay INR 30.
 For a museum, the charges are INR 300.
 For detailed ticket options, check out Eternal Mewar.

 City Palace Udaipur City